Slide 1

 • Courtesy the artist

-Our planet is becoming fragile day by day, both from an ecologic and a social point of view: a process of awareness is necessary.
-Starting from this notion we have developed a creative work that originates from FILA’s characterizing elements: presenting green instead of the red color has been our first moment of reflection on the ecologic topic.
-The universal recycling symbol represents the concepts of sustainability and equality – both environmental and social – in the best possible way.
+Our planet is becoming more fragile day by day, both from an ecological and a social perspective.
+A process of awareness is necessary.
+Starting from this premise, the creators developed a work that originates from FILA’s characteristic language: swapping green for red presents the first moment of reflection on ecology.
+The universal recycling symbol represents the concepts of sustainability and equality – both environmental and social – in the best possible light.